WEST WING SCHOLARS PROGRAM:

 Robert J. Hume, Ph.D., is Faculty Director of WW.
-Dr. Hume is Professor and Chair of Political Science at Fordham University with degrees from the College of the Holy Cross (B.A.) and the University of Virginia (M.A., Ph.D.).
-Dr. Hume’s research interests are constitutional law and judicial policy development, with particular emphasis on the impact of court decisions.
-Specifically, he studies and writes about religion and the law, impact of state supreme courts on same-sex marriage policies, impact of the U.S. Courts of Appeals on the federal bureaucracy, and language strategies used by judges to advance implementation goals.
-An accomplished scholar, teacher, and academic advisor, Professor Hume is in his 13th year of service to Fordham University and is an integral member of our WW-ILC team.
+Dr. Hume is Professor and Chair of Political Science at Fordham University with degrees from the College of the Holy Cross (B.A.) and the University of Virginia (M.A., Ph.D.), and has research interests in constitutional law and judicial politics.
+An accomplished scholar, teacher, and academic advisor, Professor Hume is in his 15th year of service to Fordham University and is an integral member of our WW-ILC team.

 (Contact: firstname.lastname@example.org, (718) 817-3964, Faber 669)

 Robert J. Parmach, Ph.D., is Dean's Office liaison to the WW-ILC.
 Dr. Parmach is the Freshman Dean of FCRH, Faculty Director of the Manresa Scholars Program, and he teaches Philosophy and Theology.
-Dean Parmach holds degrees from Fairfield University (AB with Classics Distinction) and Fordham University (M.A., Ph.D.)
-Professor Parmach’s teaching and academic scholarship includes philosophical and religious hermeneutics, ethics for young adults, and Jesuit education and pedagogy.
-An avid runner and campus presence, Dean Parmach is also in his 20th year of service to Fordham University.
+Dean Parmach holds degrees from Fairfield University (AB with Classics Distinction) and Fordham University (M.A., Ph.D.) and his teaching and academic scholarship includes philosophical and religious hermeneutics, ethics for young adults, and Jesuit education.
+Dean Parmach is in his 22st year of service to Fordham University.

 (Contact: email@example.com, (718) 817-5720, Keating 302)